 Avocado

-Frozen avocado solves the “too soft, too fast” problem.
-A half-cup portion delivers around 4 grams of fiber and plenty of unsaturated fats that support heart health.
-Blend into smoothies for creaminess, mash for toast, or dice for bowls.
-Because flavor is mild, citrus, herbs, and crunchy toppings shine.
+Frozen avocado eliminates spoilage.
+A half-cup serving brings 4 grams of fiber and unsaturated fats that support heart health.
+Blend into smoothies, mash for toast, or dice for bowls.
+Enhance flavor with citrus, herbs, and crunchy toppings.

 Shrimp